Green Corridors FAQs

 Yes.
 Sustainability Precincts can be developed alongside existing landfill or waste transfer stations, avoiding the need to transport the waste to landfill.
 Residual waste streams can be redirected to the Precincts complementing other recycling programs.
 This allows councils and waste operators to introduce the technology gradually using the systems they already have.

-Precincts are able to supply products to a nearby network of refuelling stations reducing the overall costs and emissions currently associated with transporting fossil fuels long distances.
+Precincts can supply products to a nearby network of refuelling stations reducing the overall costs and emissions currently associated with transporting fossil fuels long distances.

 How many local jobs are created with each precinct?